heliossun/LaCoT/rebuttal.md

+We thank the reviewer for their detailed comments.
+We address each of them below.
 > **`W1-1`**: The main concern lies in the experimental section which I find is a bit thin.

-We conduct additional experiments on widely used benchmarks including **MMMU<sup>pro</sup>**, **MMVet**, and **MME**, where MMMU-Pro is a more robust version of MMMU, designed to more rigorously assess LVLMs' understanding and reasoning capabilities.
+We conduct additional experiments on widely used benchmarks, including **MMMU<sup>pro</sup>**, **MMVet**, and **MME**, where MMMU-Pro is a more robust version of MMMU, designed to assess LVLMs' understanding and reasoning capabilities more rigorously.
 These benchmarks cover a broad range of tasks, including visual commonsense, fine-grained recognition, and multi-choice QA.